imkumar77/Predictive-Workforce-Analytics-Strategy-for-Employee-Retention/README.md

 - Salary inequities across genders and roles emerged as a potential area for HR intervention.
 A Z-test on Monthly Income confirmed a statistically significant difference between former and current employees.

--Strong correlations were observed between MonthlyIncome and TotalWorkingYears, reinforcing the influence of experience on compensation—and potentially on attrition.
+- Strong correlations were observed between MonthlyIncome and TotalWorkingYears, reinforcing the influence of experience on compensation—and potentially on attrition.

 - Predictive modeling using Random Forest identified key factors impacting attrition, including:

--Monthly Income
+- Monthly Income
--Age
+- Age
--Years at Company
+- Years at Company
--Overtime
+- Overtime
--Stock Options
+- Stock Options
--Job Satisfaction
+- Job Satisfaction
--Departmental Affiliation
+- Departmental Affiliation

---The model performed robustly across both validation and test sets, achieving high accuracy and AUC, supporting its use as an early-warning tool for HR professionals.
+- The model performed robustly across both validation and test sets, achieving high accuracy and AUC, supporting its use as an early-warning tool for HR professionals.

 ---